 Nan was the one that gave me my name

 It was because she had faith I would survive when I was born.
 She believed in me and was there when I needed her.
 I have fond memories of the early morning chat over a cuppa.
-She was such a strong woman, and had been through so much.
+She was such a strong woman and had been through so much.
 Between her and my grandfather, they really gave me direction and helped shape me into the person I am today.

 She would get stuck into anything, I think I get my crafty side from her.
 She was an inspirational woman, that gave so much support to her family.
-Her and my grandfather also loved travelling and the outdoors, taking a road trip around Australia more than once.
+Her and my grandfather also loved traveling and the outdoors, taking a road trip around Australia more than once.
 I remember so many fun camping trips and fun outdoors with them.